Preventing a heart attack

 High blood pressure can often be reduced by a healthy diet, moderating your intake of alcohol, maintaining a healthy weight and taking regular exercise.

 The dietary advice above also applies if you have high blood pressure.
 In addition, cut down on the amount of salt in your food and eat plenty of fruit and vegetables.

 Salt raises your blood pressure.
 The more salt you eat, the higher your blood pressure.
 You should aim to eat less than 6g (0.2oz) of salt a day, which is about a teaspoonful.
 Find out how to cut down on salt.

 Eating a low-fat diet that includes lots of fibre – such as wholegrain rice, bread and pasta – and plenty of fruit and vegetables, has been proven to help lower blood pressure.
 Fruit and vegetables are full of vitamins, minerals and fibre, and help keep your body in good condition.

 You should aim to eat five 80g portions of fruit and vegetables every day.

 Read more about getting your 5 A Day.

-Regularly drinking alcohol above the limits recommended by the NHS will raise your blood pressure.
+Regularly drinking alcohol above the recommended limits can raise your blood pressure.

-Read more about how many units are in your favourite tipple, track your drinking over time and tips on cutting down.
+Read more about how many units are in your favourite tipple and tips on cutting down.